oeloeloel/forked/app/story.md

 Actions are wrapped with three tick ` symbols on each side.

 When you drop an action into a chunk like this, it will run once, each time this chunk is loaded.
+That's the perfect time to add or remove an item to your inventory.

 [Next: Using Actions with Triggers](#actions_with_triggers) [Prev: Triggers](#triggers)